Unified threat management (UTM) F.A.Q.

-What’s the difference between a firewall and a UTM system?
+What’s the difference between a firewall and a Unified Threat Management system?

 A firewall is a piece of software that checks data packets before they enter or leave the network or machine it’s installed on.
 It compares the contents of the packet against a set of rules and then determines if the contents are safe.
 If they aren’t, the packet is dropped and doesn’t enter the device.

-While a UTM does this as well, it also carries out further detection and prevention tasks.
+A UTM system does this as well but also performs further detection and prevention tasks.
 Instead of only monitoring packet flow, it can also manage network load balancing, web filtering and can provide a network overview for troubleshooting.

 Most UTM systems include a firewall as one of their security features.
 So automatically provide better defence.
 Even when compared against a next-gen firewall (NGFW) that includes intrusion prevention, a UTM system still outperforms it as it contains the features of the NGFW and more.